52North/triturus/README.md

 * to be compatible to existing standards in the context of geo object modeling and computer graphics (OGC, ISO, W3C).

 ## Installation
-To compile the Triturus library, simply run Maven's 'package' task.
+To compile the Triturus library, simply execute the following [Maven](http://maven.apache.org/) task

+`mvn clean install`

 To use the Triturus library, just add the Triturus JAR file to your Java project.